-Many architectural movements that emerged throughout the history have been developed due to aesthetic concerns, the art understanding of the period or socio-political reasons.
+Many architectural movements that emerged throughout history have been developed due to aesthetic concerns, the art understanding of the period, or socio-political reasons.
 However, the facts behind the spread of Brutalist architecture around the world are much more than these reasons.
-Because, there were a world war and economic collapses in the beginning of the brutalism history.
+Because there were a world war and economic collapse at the beginning of Brutalism history.

 The challenging atmosphere and financial difficulties have foregrounded transparency, savings, the use of raw materials and simplicity in architectural design.
 In this article, we will provide an overview of the Brutalist architecture style, as well as examine its characteristics and examples.

 Brutalism, one of the submovements of modern architecture, aims to leave building elements and structures uncoated as they are, contrary to the effort of prominence made by using cladding materials on facades.
 The name of Brutalist style comes from the term “béton brut” used by Le Corbusier in French.
 It means raw and exposed concrete.

 Characteristics of Brutalist Architecture Style

 - The biggest underlying causes of the emergence of the Brutalist movement were the growing world population and severe economic problems.

 - It is not surprising that the favorite material of Brutalist architecture is concrete.
 Because concrete, used in modern architecture as reinforced concrete, is a cheap, workable, practical and quite durable building material that can be produced anywhere in the world.